 4. Think outside and inside of the card

 Use conversational voice and avoid sounding overly formal.
-Read your copy aloud — does it sound natural?
+Read your copy aloud — does it sound natural, like something someone would actually say?

 6. Focus on quality over quantity